• About

 Hemp Seed Oil (Cannabis sativa)

 An extremely rich oil loaded with essential omega fatty acids and proteins.
-This oil carries a pleasing nutty aroma, is a strong green colour, and absorbs nicely in to the skin.
-It can make a wonderful cosmetic grade oil and due to its high nutritional value, it can make a top quality dietary oil.
+This oil carries a pleasing nutty aroma, is a strong green color, and absorbs nicely into the skin.
+It can make a wonderful cosmetic grade oil and due to its high nutritional value, it can make a top-quality dietary oil.

 It may also be used as a base component for skincare formulas that need therapeutic and regenerative contents.